haroonnadir/class-10-/README.md

 class 10
 ok
 by
-thankyou form sir adeel haroon
+thankyou form sir adeel
+my sun haroon adeel such a nice person